Spin texture and tunneling magnetoresistance in atomically thin CrSBr: Results and Discussion

-In conclusion, our study investigated the magnetic properties and spin textures of few-layer CrSBr using tunneling magnetoresistance measurements.
+In conclusion, our study investigated the magnetic properties and spin textures of few-layer CrSBr.
 We identified distinct spin configurations that evolve with an in-plane magnetic field applied along different crystal axes.
-Notably, we observed energy-degenerate states that exhibited rectification behaviors under positive and negative biases.
+Notably, we observed some intermediate states that exhibited rectification behaviors under positive and negative biases.
 Intriguingly, a positive magnetoresistive state emerged in 5-layer CrSBr devices with a magnetic field along the $b$-axis.
-To gain insights into these phenomena, we developed a 1D chain model to compute the magnetic states, which helped to elucidate the underlying spin textures responsible for the observed transport characteristics.
-Our findings provide novel insights into the complex spin structure of CrSBr, revealing subtle spin textures that are not easily discernible by other techniques.
+To gain insights into these phenomena, we developed a two-current model to compute the MR values, which helped to elucidate the underlying spin textures responsible for the observed transport characteristics and PL spectra.
+Our findings provide novel insights into the complex spin structure of CrSBr, revealing subtle spin textures on the evolution route.
 Furthermore, our work underscores the potential of tunneling magnetoresistance as a sensitive probe for investigating magnetic order in 2D materials.
 Further investigations focusing on spin dynamics and proximity effects in CrSBr heterostructures may unveil additional opportunities for spintronic applications.